Navigate to Incidents Triage

 Opportunities

 A metric has improved significantly.
-These flags highlight positive momentum you may want to reinforce or replicate across other campaigns or channels.
+These incidents highlight positive momentum you may want to reinforce or replicate across other campaigns or channels.

 Severity levels